 Paul added: “Locals and visitors alike are feeling far more positive about our town and what it has to offer.
 There is certainly a fitness and health aspect for those using the track, and we hear regularly of people who have been inspired to start exercising on a regular basis now that the tracks are there.
 We hope that in years to come the track network will become one of many more new biking options in the Buller to add to the renowned ones that we already have, such as the Heaphy Track and the Old Ghost Road, and one that keeps people in our town for longer, be they residents or visitors.
 It will also connect with a new trail proposed along the coast, the Kawatiri Coastal Trail.”

 While the trail is practically complete, there is still work to be done.

-“There is ongoing planting, weed and pest control, landscaping and signage, and many other tasks too,” explained Richard.
+“There is ongoing planting, weed and pest control, landscaping and signage with customised lighted signs, and many other tasks too,” explained Richard.
 “There are areas that we would still like to open up, but they have complications that will take time to resolve, so we have to be patient on those ones.
 What we’ve observed though is that by tidying an area up it makes the surrounding areas look a bit rougher in comparison, so we (or others) get motivated to tidy them up too, and on it goes.
 Who knows where it will stop, but we do know that our community has a much greater respect for its environment now than it did when we started.”